 ACADEMY OF INTEGRATED CHRISTIAN STUDIES

 In response to the challenges that arise from contemporary church and society in India in general and Northeast India in particular, the Baptist Church of Mizoram (BCM) started a theological college which is named “Academy of Integrated Christian Studies (AICS).”
 Under the leadership of Prof. Dr. R.L.
-Hnuni, the Academic Program was inaugurated on 18th October 2000 with 17 B.D Orientation students in a rented house in Zonuam, Aizawl.
-The College was granted a provisional affiliation by the Senate of Serampore College in June 2001 and a full-fledged affiliation in 2004.
-The college has occupied the present campus in the Shekina Hill on 4th November 2002 from the old campus (rented houses) in Zonuam.
+Hnuni, the Academic Programme was inaugurated on 18 October 2000 with 17 BD Orientation students in a rented house in Zonuam, Aizawl.
+The College was granted “Provisional Affiliation” by the Senate of Serampore College in June 2001 and “Full Affiliation” in 2004.
+The college was shifted to the present campus — Shekina Hill, Tanhril — on 4 November 2002 from the old campus (rented houses) in Zonuam.

-The vision of the Baptist Church of Mizoram in establishing AICS is to train, equip and empower men and women to become God’s effective ministers, missionaries and Christian workers for the transformation of the Church and the society.
+The vision of the Baptist Church of Mizoram in establishing AICS is to train, equip and empower men and women to become God’s effective ministers, missionaries and Christian workers for the transformation of the church and society.

-AICS is committed to provide a Contextual, Holistic and Quality theological education to men and women in order to meet the needs of the churches in the twenty first century.
+AICS is committed to provide a Biblical, Contextual, Holistic and Quality theological education to men and women in order to meet the needs of churches in the twenty first century.
+Biblical teaching is the core guiding principle of all theological education and practices.
 Its commitment to the development of a contextual theological education is to study and address issues that arise from the contexts so that theological education may become relevant and effective.
-Its commitment to “Holistic Theological Education” is that AICS shall co-ordinate various programmes to meet the needs of the churches.
+Its commitment to “Holistic Theological Education” is that AICS shall co-ordinate various programmes to meet the needs of churches and society.
 Its commitment to quality education means striving for maintaining the highest quality it can afford in all of its programmes.

 1.4.1.
 To train men and women for effective Christian ministry to meet the needs of the church and society.